SixtyFive-65/PollsRepo/README.md

 -Install npm install -g npm

--Open the Polls.UI folder in the project solution -open command prompt and navigate to the UI solution
+-Open the Polls.UI folder in the project solution -open command prompt and navigate to the UI solution (pollsApp)

 -ng serve to run the UI on port 4200, you could have a different port if that port is already taken on your machine.